djwasser/M3iPiZeroW/README.md

 These installation steps are based on starting with a Raspberry PI Zero W, a blank miniSD card, and a laptop running Windows 10.

 1. Install the latest 32-bit Raspbian PI OS Lite image on the miniSD card.
 I used the Raspberry Pi Imager v1.6.2 running on a Windows 10 laptop.
-Once the image in written, the Imager automatically ejects the miniSD card.
+Once the image is written, the Imager automatically ejects the miniSD card.
 I physically removed the miniSD card, reinserted it into the laptop, then went to Step 2.
 2. Pre-setup for headless operation and to enable SSH connection:
     * To configure for headless WiFi connection, create a text file named wpa_supplicant.conf and place it in the root directory of the miniSD card.
-Add the folowing text to the file:
+Add the following text to the file:
         ```
         country=US
         ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev